helixyte/everest-demo/docs/using.rst

    3. value
       The value to query for.
 It is possible to supply multiple values in a comma separated list, which will be interpreted as a Boolean "OR" operation on all given values.

+   An example for a CQL criterion would be `last-name:equal-to:"Doe"`.

+   Multiple CQL criteria can be combined using the two logical operators "`AND`" and "`OR`" where "`AND`" expressions have precedence over "`OR`" expressions.
+The precedence rules can be overridden using open and close parentheses ("`(`" and "`)`").

+   :mod:`everest` also supports using the tilde ("~") character as a shorthand for the "`AND`" operator.
+Note, however, that you can not combine a criteria expression that uses the tilde character with one that uses the standard `AND` and `OR` operators.

-   Supported query criterion value types are:
+   Supported value types for a CQL criterion are:

    String
       Arbitrary string enclosed in double quotes.